robfordww/antconfig/Readme.md

   - `SetFlagPrefix(prefix string)`: set optional prefix used for generated CLI flags.
   - `ListFlags(cfg any) ([]FlagSpec, error)`: return available flags with names and types.
   - `SetConfig(&cfg) error`: provide the config pointer for reflection when binding flags.
+  - `MustSetConfig(&cfg) *AntConfig`: like `SetConfig` but panics on error and returns the receiver for chaining.
   - `BindConfigFlags(fs *flag.FlagSet) error`: register flags derived from your config onto a provided `FlagSet` (and bind it for later reads).

 - Struct tags on `cfg` fields
   - `default:"…"`: default value used when field is zero-value.
   - `env:"ENV_NAME"`: if present and non-empty, overrides the field with a parsed value.
   - `flag:"name"`: if present, allows `--name value` (or `--name=value`) to override the field.
 When `SetFlagPrefix("config-")` is set, use `--config-name` instead.
+  - `desc:"…"`: optional description used as usage text when registering flags via `BindConfigFlags` and shown in env help.

 ## Dynamic Flag Usage